What Does it Mean to Trim Your Natural Hair?

 Step 1: Wash and detangle your hair

-- Always start with freshly-washed and detangled moisturized hair.
-Even though you may have detangled your hair during washing, you still have to make sure there are no knots or tangles in them.
+- Always start with freshly washed, detangled, and moisturized hair.
+Even if you detangled your hair during washing, make sure there are no knots or tangles.

 - To detangle, part your hair into sections so it can be easier for you to work with.
-Then, take out one section of your hair and use your wide tooth comb to detangle it from ends to roots.
+Then, take out one section at a time and use a wide-tooth comb to detangle from the ends to the roots.

 Step 2: Use your detangling brush to detangle

-- Next, run your detangling brush through the section of hair to ensure it is smooth and properly detangled.
+- Next, run a detangling brush through the section of your hair to ensure it is smooth and free of tangles.

 Step 3: Do a final detangle with a fine tooth comb

 - Use a fine-tooth comb to detangle your hair thoroughly.
 This comb will help you identify the ends of your hair that need to be trimmed.

 - As you comb through, you will feel constant resistance in some parts of your ends.
 This should be between a quarter to half an inch of hair.